Favorites ()

 • Criminal Law and Procedure, Juvenile and Criminal Justice, Police Accountability

 Rachel Moran is an associate professor and founder of the Criminal and Juvenile Defense Clinic at the University of St. Thomas School of Law.
 The 2020 graduating class selected her as the law school's Professor of the Year.
+In 2021 and 2023 she received Dean’s Awards for Excellence in Scholarship and Outstanding Teaching.

 Moran attended law school at Chicago-Kent College of Law, where she graduated with High Honors and served on the law review.
 While in law school Moran won numerous advocacy competitions and best advocate awards, including the national championship of the National Moot Court Competition, and was honored with the American College of Trial Lawyers Fulton Haight Award given to the national best appellate advocate.
 After law school Moran worked at a private criminal defense firm, representing clients on trial for offenses ranging from misdemeanors to first-degree murder.
 She then became an assistant appellate defender with the Office of the Illinois State Appellate Defender.
 In that capacity she argued numerous criminal appeals in Illinois appellate courts and the Illinois Supreme Court.
 Moran helped spearhead the office's constitutional challenges to the mandatory transfer of children to criminal court, as well as the severe sentencing schemes that resulted in hundreds of children in Illinois serving life or de facto life sentences.